xenloops/securityKB/code_vulns.md

   **Solutions:** See the following recommendations.
 [OWASP CSRF Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html)

   * Use the framework's CSRF protections if it has any (many modern frameworks do).
-    * If it doesn't, add [CSRF tokens](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#token-based-mitigation) to all state changing requests and validate them on the backend.
+    * If it doesn't, add [CSRF tokens](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#token-based-mitigation) to all state changing requests.
+  * Reauthenticate for all sensitive actions on the backend.
   * For stateful software, use the [synchronizer token pattern](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#synchronizer-token-pattern).
   * For stateless software, use [double submit cookies](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#double-submit-cookie).
   * Avoid using GET requests for state-changing operations.